build-on-aws/content/posts/shared_resp_gen_ai/index.md

 ## Understanding Shared Responsibility in Cloud Computing

-Long before the ethical challenges of Generative AI came into the spotlight, the cloud computing industry grappled with its own set of complexities.
-As organizations migrated their operations to the cloud, questions about security, accountability, and responsibility became paramount.
-Who was responsible if data was breached?
-Who ensured the underlying infrastructure was secure?
-The answers were not always clear-cut.
+Long before the ethical challenges of Generative AI took center stage, the cloud computing industry faced its own maze of complexities.
+As organizations shifted their operations to the cloud, questions about security, accountability, and responsibility emerged.
+Who would be held accountable if data was breached?
+How could one be confident that the underlying infrastructure was secure?
+The landscape was filled with gray areas and ambiguities.

 Enter the AWS Shared Responsibility Model, a framework that brought clarity by distinctly delineating the responsibilities between the cloud provider and the customer.
 ![AWS Shared Responsibility Model](images/aws_shared_resp.jpg)